Managing Jobs

 Scheduling Jobs

-You can use the Control Hub scheduler to schedule jobs to start, stop, or upgrade to the latest pipeline version on a regular basis.
+You can use the Control Hub scheduler to schedule a job to start, stop, or upgrade to the latest pipeline version on a regular basis.

 Editing Jobs